waylaidwanderer/gemini-plays-pokemon-public/notepad.md

   29. During the save-glitch sequence, attempt to press 'A' on the level selection screen before the glitched 'Cancel' prompt appears.
 (Failed: The game automatically transitions to the 'Cancel' prompt, making it impossible to input a command on the level selection screen).
   30. With a valid party, trigger the save-glitch sequence.
 At the 'Cancel challenge?' prompt, press the B button.
 (Failed: The B button had no effect on the glitched dialogue prompt).
   31. With a valid party, trigger the save-glitch sequence and then press 'A' on the glitched level select menu.
 (Failed: The level select menu does not reappear after the save; the game transitions directly to the 'Cancel' prompt, making the test impossible).
-  31. With a valid party, trigger the save-glitch sequence and then press 'A' on the glitched level select menu.
-(Failed: The level select menu does not reappear after the save; the game transitions directly to the 'Cancel' prompt, making the test impossible).

-- **New Hypotheses to Test:**

 - **New Hypotheses to Test:**
 (All simple button press hypotheses have been exhausted.
 Must now consider complex or multi-step interactions.)

 ## 10. Reflection Log & New Ideas
 - **Data Management Lapses (Turn 45736, 46608-46611, 46801, 46849):** I have repeatedly deferred notepad/marker updates and tool maintenance instead of performing them immediately.
 This is a critical failure I must correct.
 I am improving but must remain vigilant.